CharlesB91/visit-glasgow/README.md

 - For the responsive hamburger nav bar.
 Originally the nav bar was responsive however the list options did not transform into the current hamburger nav bar.
 I sourced code from the following code pen example (https://codepen.io/mutedblues/pen/MmPNPG)
 - For the above example the source code, this has to be styled accordingly to how site was to be displayed with font, background colour.
 - For the what’s on section & explore which includes images of the various events, attractions i used (https://www.w3schools.com/css/css3_flexbox_responsive.asp) to help guide me on the best way to lay out the images in a responsive mode.
+- The footer social icons for facebook, instagram, twitter were used from (https://fontawesome.com/)

 ## Content